Isett Heritage Museum

-Sadly to say, Mrs. Isett passed away before she could see this dream come to pass; however, Mr. Isett made it his mission to continue what they both had wished to see happen for the future.
-To keep her spirit alive and because of her keen interest in horticulture; we are trying to continue a tradition to have the property surrounded by gardens.
+Sadly to say, Beulah Isett passed away before she could see this vision come to pass.
+Mel Isett made it his mission to continue what they both had wished to see happen for the future, a museum for people of all ages to enjoy.
+September 2001, with the renovations and display areas complete, the Isett Acres Museum finally opened to the public.
+Due to Beulah’s keen interest in horticulture, her spirit is still today kept alive by today having the property surrounded by several flower gardens.